Broken Heart Syndrome

-As the name suggests, a broken heart syndrome has been associated with intense emotional stress, like losing a loved one, or intense physical stress, such as being admitted with severe disease in the ICU.
+As the name suggests, broken heart syndrome has been associated with intense emotional stress, like losing a loved one, or intense physical stress, such as being admitted with severe disease in the ICU.
 For this reason, it is also known as stress cardiomyopathy.
 The body’s normal response under any stressful situation is to release a lot of different hormones to help the heart beat faster and stronger.
 Some have suggested this can cause the weakening of the muscles of the heart, resulting in the broken heart syndrome.

 What happens to the heart muscles in broken heart syndrome?

 The weakening of the heart muscle can cause a part of the heart to swell like a balloon.
 With every heartbeat, the parts that are weak are unable to contract.
 This gives it a unique appearance on echocardiography (ultrasound of the heart), like that of a balloon.
 This resembles an octopus trap (round wide base, narrow neck), called tako-tsubo in Japanese.
 For this reason, broken heart syndrome is also called Takotsubo cardiomyopathy, a term coined in Japan.